 How many mushers have completed the Iditarod?
-As of the finish of the 2021 Iditarod Trail Sled Dog Race, 820 individual mushers have completed the race.
+As of the finish of the 2023 Iditarod Trail Sled Dog Race®, 852 individual mushers have completed the race.

 Does the Iditarod race route change?
-Yes, in odd years the race follows the southern route.
-In even years the race follows the northern route.
+Yes, in even years (such as this year) the race follows the Northern Route.
+In odd years the race follows the Southern Route.
 Race maps can be found here.

 When is the race expected to end?
-The first musher to cross the burled arch in Nome is projected to finish around Tuesday, March 15, 2022.
+The first musher to cross the burled arch in Nome is projected to finish around Tuesday, March 12, 2024.
 The Iditarod concludes when the last musher, known as the Red Lantern, crosses the finish line in Nome.

 What is the length of the race?
 In 2012, ITC published trail mileage using data gleaned from GPS mileage (southern route = 998 miles, northern route = 975 miles) calculations.
 While this data gets us close to the actual mileage, it is not exact as the units do not include enough data points to account for all full twists, turns and elevation changes in the trail.
 Also, we know that the trail is not the same distance as it may be "set" or "broken" and "marked" somewhat differently in certain areas from year to year.
-Because of these factors, we often continue to use the symbolic figure of 1,049 miles, a number first used in the very early years of the Iditarod: 1,000 miles of trail and 49 to identify Alaska as the 49th state.
+Because of these factors, we often state that it is a 1,000 mile race.